scrabbletank/farhome-rules/eberron.md

 *1st level*

 - **Casting Time:** 8 AP
-- **Range:** touch
+- **Range:** self
-- **Duration:** 10 minutes, concentration
+- **Duration:** 10 minutes

 Form a light layer of bark around your body, creating an extra layer of protection.
-Make a spellcasting roll against 2 bad dice.
-On success you gain 1 defense die, improving a defense to a superior defense for every critical rolled.
+Make a spellcasting roll against 3 bad dice.
+On success you improve a defense die to a superior defense, improving another die for every critical rolled.

-Add an additional creature for every level above 1st.
+Add an enhanced die for every level cast above 1st.

 ### Second Level